Randomblock1/randomblock1.github.io/_posts/2021-05-05-qemu-windows-mac.md

     to delete the first snapshot.

 10. Done!
     You're now done installing Windows 10 on your M1 Mac!
-It's not terribly fast, but it works well and is fast enough to do most things.
+It's not as fast as Parallels Desktop, but it works well and is fast enough to do most things.
+It also doesn't cost $100.